Shada/Wanshift/README.txt

 3.0 --- Debug ---

 3.1 The Debug Console
-Open the debug console by pressing '§'
+Open the debug console by pressing 'Â§'

 3.2 Domains
 In order to switch domains type 'switch domainName', where 'domainName' is one of